 - Prepare all the ingredients in advance.
 Japchae can be such an easy dish to make as it’s simply a combination of vegetables and meat.

 - It’s useful to have two cooking stations in action, one for blanching the spinach and cooking the noodles, and the other for stir-frying all the vegetables.
 Simply combine all prepared ingredients in one bowl, and voila! an entire batch of delicious Japchae.
 I use a wok to stir-fry the veggies to ensure nothing goes flying out.

 - Cut each component into bite-sized pieces.
 This helps to easily incorporate everything together.
 I recommend julienning the vegetables, and cutting the noodles into about 6-7 inch pieces.

 - Mix with hand!
 I use disposable food handling gloves like these when preparing many of my Korean dishes.
 This is a traditional method and works best to mix everything thoroughly, without having chunks of separated components.
-Please refer to the assembly video for a visual reference!

 I hope you enjoy this recipe, please leave a comment below or send me a message on Instagram if you have any questions.
 Enjoy!

 - Korean Shrimp Burger

 Japchae (Korean Stir-Fried Glass Noodles)

 - 6 oz dangmyeon (Korean sweet potato noodles)